mevdschee/php-crud-api/README.md

 This adjusts the titles of the posts.
 And the return values are the number of rows that are set:

-    1,1
+    [1,1]

 Which means that there were two update operations and each of them had set one row.
 Batch operations use database transactions, so they either all succeed or all fail (successful ones get roled back).
+If they fail the body will contain the list of error documents.
+In the following response the first operation succeeded and the second operation of the batch failed due to an integrity violation:

+    [
+        {
+            "code": 0,
+            "message": "Success"
+        },
+        {
+            "code": 1010,
+            "message": "Data integrity violation"
+        }
+    ]

+The response status code will always be 424 (failed dependency) in case of failure of one of the batch operations.

 ### Spatial support